Acción Para La Salud

-You can learn more about this curriculum and its development at: http://www.ces4health.info/find-products/view-product.aspx?code=NHNC44FF
+You can learn more about this curriculum and its development Here!

-This manual is intended to support community health workers (CHWs), CHW supervisors, and CHW organizations seeking to extend evidence-based disease prevention programming using community-based volunteers (referred to as lay leaders).
+This lay manual is intended to support community health workers (CHWs), CHW supervisors, and CHW organizations seeking to extend evidence-based disease prevention programming using community-based volunteers (referred to as lay leaders).
 To this end, we present guidelines developed by CHWs for recruiting, training, and supporting lay leaders.
 Recommendations are intended to be non-content specific, equally applicable to any disease prevention focus.
-More information
+Click here for More information.